Checkpoint Docs

 ModelWhat You GetInfrastructure

-Dashboard DeployOne-click setup: GitHub repo + Cloudflare Worker + MCP-I identityYour GitHub + Cloudflare account
+Dashboard DeployOne-click setup: GitHub repo + Cloudflare Worker + KYA-OS identityYour GitHub + Cloudflare account

-Self-Host (BYOK)Full control: bring your own server, use MCP-I packages directlyYour infrastructure
+Self-Host (BYOK — bring-your-own-key)Full control: bring your own server, use KYA-OS packages directlyYour infrastructure

 Dashboard Deploy

-The fastest path to a running MCP-I server.
+The fastest path to a running KYA-OS server.
 Checkpoint scaffolds a complete project, creates a GitHub repository, and configures deployment.

 Prerequisites